 Seattle Mariners (6-5) at Baltimore Orioles (5-6)

-The Seattle Mariners and the Baltimore Orioles meet in game two of a double-header in MLB action from Camden Yards on Thursday afternoon.
+The Seattle Mariners and Baltimore Orioles meet Wednesday in MLB action at Oriole Park at Camden Yards.

 The Seattle Mariners look for a win after splitting their last 10 games.
 The Mariners have scored 18 runs in their last three games and four or more runs in four straight games.
 The Mariners are 6-2 this season when scoring four or more runs.
 Mitch Haniger leads the Mariners with 14 hits and seven RBI while Kyle Seager and Ty France have combined for 25 hits and 15 RBI.
 Justin Dunn gets the ball, and he is 0-0 with a 5.79 ERA and three strikeouts this season.
 This will be Dunn’s first career game against the Orioles.

 The Baltimore Orioles need a win after losing six of their last eight games.
 The Orioles have scored 19 runs in their last three games and four or more runs in four of their last six games.
 The Orioles have won four of their last six games when scoring four or more runs.
 Cedric Mullins leads the Orioles with 19 hits and two RBI while Ryan Mountcastle and Maikel Franco have combined for 19 hits and 18 RBI.
 Matt Harvey gets the ball, and he is 0-1 with a 5.59 ERA and nine strikeouts this season.
 This will be Harvey’s second career game against the Mariners.